shijiachen1/AutoInfoGAN/README.md

 sh ./exps/derive.sh
 ```

-Project will automatically generate a file directiory 'log', you can find models and logs in it.
+Project will automatically generate a directiory 'log', you can find models and logs in it.

 ## 3. Acknowledgement
 Our project thanks to the FastGAN [link] (https://github.com/odegeasslbc/FastGAN-pytorch) and AutoGAN [link] (https://github.com/TAMU-VITA/AutoGAN)